 Who Should Go: This is an easy cruise for West Coast residents looking to save on airfare.
-The sailing features an all-ocean route, so travelers will endure rolling seas (pack that bottle of Dramamine).
 While Disney is always a hit with kids, parents probably would need to pull school-age kids from their first week or two of classes to make this trip.
-Disney does plan plenty of fun for adults, too, with 18-plus venues that include Italian restaurant Palo (fee required), the Route 66 nightclub district and the Quiet Cove pool.
+Disney does plan plenty of fun for adults, too, with more than 18 venues that include Italian restaurant Palo (fee required), the Route 66 nightclub district and the Quiet Cove pool.
 Plus, 2014 marks the 100th anniversary of the Panama Canal, so it's a great year to experience the engineering marvel for yourself.

-The Trip: Los Angeles to New Orleans, 16-night Panama Canal transit
+The Trip: Los Angeles to Houston, 16-night Panama Canal transit

-Itinerary: Los Angeles, Cabo San Lucas, Puerto Vallarta, Huatulco, Puerto Chiapas, Puntarenas, Cartagena, Cozumel, New Orleans
+Itinerary: Los Angeles, Cabo San Lucas, Puerto Vallarta, Huatulco, Puerto Chiapas, Puntarenas, Cartagena, Houston

-Who Should Go: NCL sailings are ideal for travelers of all ages, especially those who like the flexibility of multiple activity options, the choice of when and where to eat and relaxed dress codes.
+Who Should Go: Norwegian sailings are ideal for travelers of all ages, especially those who like the flexibility of multiple activity options, the choice of when and where to eat and relaxed dress codes.
 This cruise is particularly suited to those looking for a thorough introduction to Mexico and Central America with plenty of time to spare.
 As the sailing is bookended by cruises featuring very different ports in the Pacific Coast and Caribbean, it's also ideal for travelers looking to put together a longer trip with lots of variety.

 The Trip: Boston to Tampa, 13-night Eastern Caribbean cruise